tk309/Brain-Tumour-Glioma-Classification-/README.md

-# Brain-Tumour-Glioma-Classification
-Streamlit app deploying a hybrid classical-quantum AI for brain tumor detection.
-Combines ResNet18 with a 4-qubit quantum circuit (98.57% accuracy).
-Features batch processing of up to 10 MRI scans, real-time predictions with confidence scores, and clinical-grade interface for medical research.
 # 🧠 Brain Tumor Classification - Hybrid Classical-Quantum AI

 A practical implementation of a hybrid classical-quantum neural network for detecting glioma tumors in brain MRI scans.
 This web application combines traditional deep learning (ResNet18) with quantum computing to achieve state-of-the-art classification accuracy.